Research Interests

 Publications

 Main papers are highlighted.
+My publications are also listed on Google Scholar.

 Decoding pain: uncovering the factors that affect the performance of neuroimaging-based pain models